Updated March 7th, 2022

 Thank you again for your patience and support.

 Because of our amazing attendees, we often get asked what you can do to help the convention.
-Outside of lending your support and love during this difficult time, which we seriously can’t thank you enough for, we encourage anyone who can be vaccinated, to take the step to protect yourself and your community.
-Additionally, we ask that you take responsibility to maintain your health by following CDC guidelines, as we will be doing and enforcing.
+Outside of lending your support and love during this difficult time, which we seriously can’t thank you enough for, we encourage anyone who can be vaccinated, to get vaccinated.
+We ask that you take responsibility to maintain your health by following CDC guidelines, as we will be doing and enforcing.

 The very best part of Texas Cyber Summit is the community.
 We know that you have each other’s backs, that you care for your fellow attendee, and that you will follow the rules because it’s the right thing to do.
 We trust you to make good decisions and look forward to welcoming you home.